nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_release_notes.md

 **Section Guidance**

-All PRSB headings and subheadings have been updated following release of the version 1.0 PRSB documentation.
+All PRSB headings and subheadings have been updated following release of the version 1.0 Final PRSB documentation.
 Descriptions and examples have been updated to suit.

 **New Profiles**

 Added Binary resource profile to allow support for attachments.

+**Specification Structure**

+Added new sub menus under Design and build section for "Use of Attachments" and "Rendering of Documents" these are place-holders for guidance to be issued in a later release.

 ## 2.0.0-alpha.1 ##
 First version published using Jekyll